 Below are some frequently asked questions about how carbon dioxide can affect us.

 Frequently Asked Questions about Carbon Dioxide in buildings, sources of emissions, and ways of reducing emissions and CO2 exposure.

 Due to its molecular structure, CO2 absorbs and emits infrared radiation trapping heat and this is the core reason for climate change.
-Extreme weather, food supply disruptions, and increased wildfires are other effects of climate change caused by greenhouse gases.
+Extreme weather, food supply disruptions, and increased wildfires are other effects of climate change caused by high CO2 and other greenhouse gases.

 China is the world’s largest contributor to CO2 emissions — 28% with 9.9 billion metric tons followed by the United States (15% with 4.7 billion metric tons), India (7% with 2.3 billion metric tons), Russia (5% with 1.6 billion metric tons) and Japan (3% with 1.1 billion metric tons).

 Industrial burning of fossil fuels for electricity, heat and transportation is the largest single source of global GHG emissions.
 Transportation, electricity production, industry and commercial and residential buildings — are some of the main sources of emissions.

 The CO2 concentration in each breath exhaled is 4% whereas CO2 concentration in ambient air is 0.04%.
 So, about 100 times more CO2 is exhaled with each breath than is inhaled.
 The average human exhales about 2.3 pounds of carbon dioxide on an average day.
 The exact quantity depends on the activity level.
 A person engaged in vigorous exercise produces up to eight times more CO2.
 CO2 exhaled by humans is nothing compared to the CO2 emitted from burning fossil fuels.